-- Hundreds of biomass gasifiers in use, mainly in India and China.
+- Hundreds of biomass gasifiers are in use for generating electricity, mainly in India and China.

-- Cost of small scale gasification systems for electricity generation is US$1,500 per kW and lower.
+- Small scale gasification systems usually cost US$1,500 per kW and lower.

 - Opportunity to use agricultural and forest residues to replace fossil fuels.